britezlmaria/britezlmaria/README.md

-# 👋 Hi there, I'm Maria Luisa Britez!
+#  Hi there, I'm Maria Luisa Britez!

-🎓 **Computer Systems Engineering and University Programmer Analyst Student** at the National University of La Plata (UNLP). [cite: 2]
+🎓 **Computer Systems Engineering and University Programmer Analyst Student** at the National University of La Plata (UNLP).

-[cite_start]I am a **Fullstack Developer** with a strong analytical mindset and a passion for logical problem-solving. [cite: 2, 6] [cite_start]I enjoy learning new technologies and thrive in collaborative environments. [cite: 7]
+I am a **Fullstack Developer** with a strong analytical mindset and a passion for logical problem-solving.
+I enjoy learning new technologies and thrive in collaborative environments.

 ---